gioapru/gioapru.github.io/_pages/expose.md

 The following are some generic tips that apply for "any" kind of scientific document (and an Exposé is definitely a precursor of one such document).

-* Value, value, value.
-It's irrelevant if you tackle a "novel" problem, or if you find a "new" research question, if you cannot communicate _what **value** is there_ in having such a problem solved!
+* **Value, value, value**.
+It's irrelevant if you tackle a "novel" problem, or if you find a "new" research question, if you cannot communicate _what value there is_ in having such a problem solved!
-* Readers first.
+* **Readers first**.
 Any scientific document _is not about what's in your mind_.
 Your goal is to **change other people's minds**, and you are unlikely to do so if you present everything according to _your thought process_!
-  * It's the readers who will determine the value of your work, and such value depends on how they perceive your work --- in other words, present your ideas in a way that the readers can understand!
+  * It's the readers who will determine the value of your work, and such value depends on how _they_ perceive your _work_ --- in other words, present your ideas in a way that the readers can understand!
-* There are no rules.
+* **There are no rules**.
 Your goal is simple: have "others" accept the fact that you changed the way they see the world.
 How you do this it's up to you.
 * In general, at the end of Section 2 the reader should have understood that (i) there is a _problem_ (ii) which imposes a _cost_ on them (iii) and that your thesis is _valuable_ because it will solve such a problem.
   * Avoid having Section 2 occupy more than 20% of your document (excluding references) [of course, the Expose is a special case].
 * Know your strengths, but also your weaknesses.
 Do you do something _better_ than another work, and can you _prove_ it?
 Then state it.
 Is there something that you cannot do?
 Then acknowledge it as a limitation.
   * This point should not pertain to your expose, but it's still good to keep in mind.
 * Take inspiration from good papers.
 Do you see a nice schematic, or a nice table?
 Use it (not the same one, just the style).
 * Criticize with elegance.
 Do you know for a fact that a given paper has some limitations?
 Then state it, but "softly".
-  * Create "tension".
-Remember that people [tend to be more attracted](https://journals.sagepub.com/doi/abs/10.1207/s15327957pspr0504_2) by "problems" than by "positive" (or "neutral") statements.

 * When writing in LaTeX, remember to use Google if you encounter problems.
 In 99% of the cases, the solution is already there (you only need to search for it).
   * Also, put [Google Scholar](https://scholar.google.com/) on your bookmarks, and use that as your main source of literature search.
 * I have (arguably) written a good amount of [papers](https://www.giovanniapruzzese.com/publications/). **Read them** (typically, the most recent ones are the best ones).
 I'm not the best researcher, but they should still provide you a good foundation.